ensnared/pwgen/README.md

     - Set list of vowels used in password creation
     - Default is all vowels in the english alphabet.
 - `Password::setWarpCharactersChance()`
-    - Set the percentile chance of characters being replaced as defined in $warpCharactersMap.
+    - Set the percentile chance of characters being replaced as defined by `getWarpCharactersMap()`.
     - Default is 75.
     - Set to 0 to disable warping.
     - Set to 100 to always warp.